 Students who withdrew from MassArt and want to return must meet the same application requirements and procedures as transfer students.
 Your statement should address your reasons for leaving MassArt, your activities while you were not enrolled, and your reasons for seeking readmission at this time.
-Request the registrar to forward a copy of your Massachusetts College of Art and Design transcript and tally sheet to the admissions office.

 Early Admission Applicants

 Candidates of exceptional merit can be considered for admission after completion of their junior year of high school prior to graduation.